Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/README.md

 ### ```/etc/modules.conf``` File

 Just like the ```/dev/usbmouse``` symlink must reference the correct mouse device, the ```/etc/modules.conf``` file must also reference the correct mouse device.
-Separate entries are needed for each kernel mouse device, and the entries not referencing the correct device should be disabling by prepending them with a ```#``` character.
+Separate entries are needed for each kernel mouse device, and the entries not referencing the correct device should be disabled by prepending them with a ```#``` character.

 The entries for each are as follows: